Xilinx/VMC_Help/AIE/AIE_Kernel_Function/README.md

 _void init_function_name(void)_

 <div class="noteBox">
-  The initialization function is called only once when the first graph::run API is called.
+  The initialization function is called only once before the kernel function is called.
 </div>

 This function can be used to initialize global variables and set or clear rounding and saturation